Surgical Treatment for Atrial Fibrillation

 Radiofrequency Ablation for Atrial Fibrillation

-University of Chicago heart surgeons have been successfully treating atrial fibrillation for several years, and can offer the most advanced techniques to correct this condition.
+The University of Chicago Medicine heart surgeons have been successfully treating atrial fibrillation for numerous years, and we offer the most advanced techniques to correct this condition.
 Surgical ablation (also referred to as a modified Maze procedure or Mini Maze procedure) involves the use of radiofrequency waves (modified electrical energy) to create precise scar lines on the heart's surface.
 These scars redirect the erratic electrical impulses of atrial fibrillation to a normal electrical pathway through the heart.
 Our surgeons use specially designed instruments to deliver the radiofrequency waves to the abnormal heart tissue.